deathau/ini-obsidian/README.md

 ### Compatibility

-The current API of this repo targets Obsidian **v0.10.10**.
+The current API of this repo targets Obsidian **v0.10.11**.
-It won't work in versions below that due to the apis handling custom file types only being exposed in 0.10.10
+It won't work in versions below that due to the apis used only being exposed in 0.10.11

 ### Notes
 This is all very much just a proof of concept for now.
 Expect bugs and data loss.
 This is just to prove to myself I *can* handle custom files, before moving on to more interesting files (e.g. CSV) in future.